Freezing (manga)

-Freezing (フリージング, Furījingu) is a Japanese manga written by Dall-Young Lim and illustrated by Kwang-Hyun Kim.
+Freezing (フリージング, Furījingu) is a Japanese manga series written by Dall-Young Lim and illustrated by Kwang-Hyun Kim.
 The series revolves around the invasion of Earth by an interdimensional force called the Nova, and a special military group of genetically engineered young women called Pandoras.
 Pandoras fight alongside their male partners known as Limiters, who are created to combat the Nova.
 The story centers around Kazuya Aoi, a Limiter whose late sister was a Pandora, and Satellizer el Bridget, a Pandora with a cold personality who is known as the "Untouchable Queen" due to her intense aphephobia.
 Both are enrolled at West Genetics Academy, which is a training school for Pandoras and Limiters.